 What major(s) are you pursuing and why?

 I was an international business and finance double major until the beginning of the fall 2015 semester.
-After I took Principles of Accounting, I decided to change my majors to international business and finance with an accounting concentration because I thoroughly enjoyed the subject of accounting.
+After I took Principles of Accounting, I decided to change my major to accounting because I thoroughly enjoyed the subject.

 Why did you choose the Belk College of Business/UNC Charlotte?

 I chose UNC Charlotte because Charlotte is home.
 I have lived in Charlotte since I moved to the United States in 2010 from Pakistan.
 I wanted a college experience that was financially feasible and also academically rigorous.
 The Belk College of Business provided both at a very short distance from home.
 I also fell in love with the campus years before I even started college.
 I found my study spot on the third floor of Atkins library during my junior year of high school when I was studying for the SAT.

 What activities are you involved in when not working/studying?